Ronnie-personal/identity-for-all/B2C/README.md

 1. Find the key `AzureAd:Domain` and replace value with your Azure AD B2C domain name.
 1. Find the key `AzureAd:TenantId` and replace its value with your Azure AD B2C tenant id.
 1. Find the key `AzureAd:ClientId` and replace its value with the application ID(clientId) of `ConfClientGrap`.
-1. Find the key `AzureAd:ClientId` and replace its value with the secret of app registration `ConfClientGrap`.
+1. Find the key `AzureAd:ClientSecret` and replace its value with the secret of app registration `ConfClientGrap`.

 ### Register the Client App (msal-angular-spa)